gerlacdt/quarkus-playground/README.md

 * simple generated REST client
 * Tests with @QuarkusTest
 * Unit Tests with injected Mocks or with fake implementation for database
-* IT tests use real database
+* IT tests with real database
 * integrated openapi generation
 * integrated json request body validation
 * autoformatting with [google-java-format](https://github.com/google/google-java-format)